crobles-multiplier/postgres-kotlin-mcp/README.md

 ## PII Column Detection

-This MCP server includes a tool to detect and analyze PII (Personally Identifiable Information) columns based on database column comments:
+This MCP server includes enhanced PII (Personally Identifiable Information) analysis integrated into the table schema tool:

 ### How It Works
-- **Comment-Based Detection**: The `postgres_get_pii_columns` tool reads column comments containing JSON privacy information
+- **Integrated Analysis**: The `postgres_get_table_schema` tool automatically includes PII information in production environments
 - **Privacy Field Analysis**: Analyzes the `privacy` field in column comments to determine PII status
+- **Accessibility Status**: Shows ACCESSIBLE, FILTERED, or UNKNOWN status for each column in production
 - **Simple Classification**: Columns marked as `"privacy": "personal"` are treated as PII, `"privacy": "non-personal"` are safe

 ### Using PII Detection
-1. **Query column information**: Use `postgres_get_pii_columns` tool to analyze table columns
+1. **Query table schema**: Use `postgres_get_table_schema` tool with production environment
-2. **Review results**: See which columns are marked as PII vs non-PII based on existing comments
+2. **Review accessibility status**: See which columns are accessible, filtered, or have unknown status
-3. **Compliance support**: Use for data auditing and classification purposes
+3. **Follow safety guidance**: Use provided safe query examples and column recommendations

 ### Example Usage
-- *"Show me which columns in the users table contain PII"*
+- *"Show me the table structure for users in production"*
-- *"What's the sensitivity level of columns in the orders table?"*
+- *"What columns are safe to query in the orders table?"*
-- *"List all non-personal columns in the customers table"*
+- *"Get the complete schema with PII information for customers table"*

 ## Building